What Happened at Miami Condo Building Collapse

 Condo associations should take the initiative to budget for annual inspections, even if they are not required by the county, Ubilla said.

-These are visual walk-throughs to spot cracks, stains and peeling paint and any other early signs of rebar corrosion or other deterioration.
-The corroded steel would expand and crack the concrete, indicating the concrete has to be removed to inspect the amount of damage and remediation needed.
+These are visual walk-throughs to spot cracks, stains, peeling paint and other early signs of rebar corrosion or other deterioration.
+Corroded steel would expand and crack the concrete, indicating the concrete has to be removed to inspect the amount of damage and remediation needed.
 If issues are not addressed, then corrosion will continue, although gradually, he said.

 “You don’t have to be an expert to see” the damage, Ubilla said.